Back to AIHPA Home Page

 League: is a "competition" or a "series" between various clubs and associations (typically teams, not individuals) united under a common body or rules, for the purpose of competing for a ranking.

-(The below table is based on all events meeting minimum criteria)
+(The below table is based on all matches meeting minimum criteria)

 NRA Equal